-So, moving on to the third part of this discussion today, we are going to talk about money and the impact of money and finance on infrastructure acquisition and management.
+So, moving on to the third part of this discussion today, we are going to talk about money and the impact of money and finance on infrastructure management and acquisition.

 One of the fundamental problems that we have in western society particularly is that infrastructure is taken for granted.
 Transportation and water utility infrastructure are “just there” as far as people are concerned.

 And the service levels for consumers are “generally” okay.
 And as we were discussing in the Risk section, users and consumers don’t see the hidden risks.
 And probably actually to be honest, and that’s the two graphics there.

 They are more concerned about their mobile phone plan, streaming data and their unlimited Wi-Fi than they are about the transportation and water utility networks.

 So the issue we have as infrastructure asset management professionals is how do we express the issues and the risks around the funding of infrastructure and the lifecycle management of infrastructure to our decision makers and our communities when it’s just there and it doesn’t seem to matter?

 And clearly our current methods aren’t working as well as they need to and the competition is fierce.
 And the mobile phone companies are particularly creative in the way they sell their goods and services.

 We’re not.
 So, we’re going to have a quick look at how you might change that conversation.